-Additional prerequisites required by some fieldwork sites may include, but are not limited to: fingerprinting, criminal background check, drug testing, and/or on-site orientation.
+In addition to the University/Division prerequisites listed above, some fieldwork sites require any one of the following: fingerprinting, criminal background check, drug testing, mask-fit testing, and/or onsite orientation.
 The student is responsible for the cost of additional requirements.
 It is the student's responsibility to complete all prerequisites and to allow 6-8 weeks for processing of results prior to the start of each fieldwork experience.
 Contact the Academic Fieldwork Contracts and Prerequisites Administrator at otfw@chan.usc.edu or 323-442-1851 for assistance if needed.